Advanced search

 Carcinogenicity

 Carcinogenicity studies were performed in mice and rats.
 Carcinogenic potential was identified in rats only and was limited to benign hair follicle tumors, including pilomatricomas and keratoacanthomas respectively at ≥ 0.1-fold and ≥ 0.6-fold of the steady-state AUC(0-24h) of the recommended human dose.
 No malignant tumors were identified in either species tested.
-Benign hair follicle tumors have not been reported in clinical trials with Erivedge, and the relevance of this finding to humans is uncertain.
+Benign hair follicle tumors have not been reported in clinical studies with Erivedge, and the relevance of this finding to humans is uncertain.

 Mutagenicity